-According to the definition by the World Health Organization and the Department of Health Philippines, Mental Health (MH) is more than the absence of mental disorders, but a state of well-being in which every individual realizes his or her own potential (self-image), can cope with the normal stresses of life (resiliency), can work productively and fruitfully (productivity and creativity), and is able to make a contribution to her or his community (sense of purpose).
+Health is a state of complete physical, mental and social well-being.
+There is no health without mental health according to the World Health Organization.
+The Department of Health Philippines also defines Mental Health (MH) as more than the absence of mental disorders, but a state of well-being to realize one’s own potential (self-image), cope with the normal stresses of life (resiliency), work productively and fruitfully (productivity and creativity), and be able to make a contribution to the community (sense of purpose).

-In March 2018, FriendlyCare Foundation, in association with the Centre for Mindfulness Studies of Toronto, Canada, has completed the first accreditation program in the Philippines for the delivery of Mindfulness-Based Cognitive Therapy (MBCT).
-This marks the expansion of FriendlyCare network of service delivery providers for mental health and wellness of Filipinos with the first batch of 35 selected mental health professionals who have been trained and certified in facilitating MBCT.
-This is a vital step in expanding the availability of drug-free modality to manage stress of depression, anxiety and other mood disorders.
+In March 2018, FriendlyCare Foundation, in association with the Centre for Mindfulness Studies of Toronto, Canada, completed the first certification program in the Philippines for the delivery of Mindfulness-Based Cognitive Therapy (MBCT).
+This marks the expansion of FriendlyCare’s network of service delivery providers with the first batch of health professionals and lay people trained and certified in facilitating MBCT.
+This is a vital step in expanding the availability of group-based modalities to manage stress, recurring depression and anxiety.

 FriendlyCare has incorporated evidence-based Mindfulness-Based Programs in its line up of healthcare packages to promote mental health and wellness offering affordable, accessible psycho-social intervention programs for individual as well as corporate clients.